Building Independence in Diabetes Self-Care: What Does My Child Need to Know?

 What Specific Skills Do We Need to Work On?

-This breakdown is an outline of skills to consider when handing diabetes care over to your child.
-Each page provides a checklist of skills that give you an opportunity to consider whether your child/teen can – and will – independently do all of the following tasks related to that skill.
+Each linked heading brings you to a page that provides a checklist of skills.
+You can review these and think about whether your child/teen can – and will – independently do all of the tasks related to that skill.
 If you answer “no” to a certain step, that could become a teaching target to move your child towards independence.

 - The Physical Process